mattiaitaliano/mattiaitaliano/README.md

 Find more about me on [LinkedIn](https://www.linkedin.com/in/mattiaitaliano/).

-## Currently
+## Currently Workin on:

-🎓 Education: Student of Financial Management @ Uninettuno University
+🎓 Education: Student of Financial Management @ [Uninettuno University](https://www.uninettunouniversity.net/en/default.aspx)

 🧑‍💻 Project: Working on a Python Kivy application to support language learning